thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 intra-quorum communication and is only sent to the masternodes in the LLMQ and nodes that are monitoring in Watch Mode for auditing/debugging purposes.

-The `qcomplaint` message is used to notify other members of the DKG process of any members that provided an invalid secret key contribution.
+The `qcomplaint` message is used to notify other members in the DKG process of any members that provided an invalid secret key contribution.

 | Bytes | Name | Data type | Description |